Light My Fire

 "Light My Fire" is a song by the American rock band the Doors.
 Although it was principally written by the band's guitarist, Robby Krieger, songwriting was credited to the entire band.
-Recognized as one of the earliest examples of psychedelic rock, it was recorded in August 1966 and released in January 1967 on their eponymous debut album.
+Recognized as one of the earliest examples of psychedelic rock, it was recorded in 1966 and released in January 1967 on their eponymous debut album.
 Due to its erotic lyrics and innovative structure, the track is widely regarded as an anthem of the 1960s psychedelia and counterculture movements.

 Issued as an edited single on April 24, 1967, the song spent three weeks at number one on the Billboard Hot 100 chart; it re-entered the Billboard Hot 100 in 1968 following the success of José Feliciano's cover version (which charted at number three), peaking at number 87.
 The song also spent one week on the Cash Box Top 100, nearly a year after its recording.
 At the 11th Annual Grammy Awards in 1969, the cover by Feliciano won the Grammy Award for Best Contemporary Male Pop Vocal Performance.
 Feliciano also won the Grammy Award for Best New Artist.

-History
+Background

 Jim had been writing all the songs and then one day we realized we didn't have enough tunes, so he said, "Hey, why don't you guys try and write songs?"
 I wrote "Light My Fire" that night and brought it to the next rehearsal ...
 It's always kind of bugged me that so many people don't know I was the composer.

 — – Robby Krieger, discussing the song's writing process during an interview with Guitar World.

 "Light My Fire" originated in early 1966 as a composition by Robby Krieger, who said that he was inspired by the melody of "Hey Joe" and the lyrics of the Rolling Stones' "Play with Fire".
 On taking his initial composition to the band, John Densmore suggested that it should have more of a Latin rhythm, Jim Morrison wrote the second verse and part of the chorus ("Try to set the night on fire"), while Ray Manzarek added the Bach-influenced introductory organ motif; Densmore also suggested that it should open with a single snare drum hit.